June 17, 2022

 Hon.
 Diane M. Welsh (Ret.) specializes in mediating multiparty disputes spanning commercial, employment, mass torts and insurance.
 A source shared that “she digs in, understands the facts and dynamics and reads the room well.
 She is dedicated and persistent and able to forge settlements in challenging cases.”

 Hon.
-Rebecca Westerfield (Ret.) is called upon to mediate a range of complex disputes, including cases involving personal liability, employment and fraudulent financial conduct.
+Rebecca Westerfield (Ret.) is called upon to mediate a range of complex disputes, including cases involving class actions, products liability insurance, personal liability, employment and fraudulent financial conduct.
 A source remarked, “Rebecca is an excellent mediator and is very sophisticated in managing challenging mediations.”
 Another praised that “she is a quick study and gets to the crux of the issues quickly and easily.”

 Cathy Yanni, Esq., handles high-profile national lawsuits and specializes mediating and allocating settlements in pharmaceutical mass torts, bankruptcy, class actions and MDLs, employment, ERISA, wage and hour, privacy and data breach disputes.
 Known for working closely with parties to design and implement processes that lead to fair and efficient settlement, she is often chosen by judges, parties, and lawyers as Settlement Special Master to allocate settlements in large national mass torts.
 A source praised her as “an exceptional mediator.
 Cathy is clear-headed, hard-working, caring and has a common-sense response to problem-solving.”